Archetype-CSS/Archetype-docs/stylesheet-coding-standard.md

 ###### Units
 When building a responsive design system always try to use relative units to allow system components and font-size to scale to the user's viewport.
 Use pixels only when you have a really good reason NOT to use em's (or rems with fallback and abstract this into a Sass mixin).
 Use unit-less line-height.
 It does not inherit a percentage value of its parent element - it's based on a multiplier of the font-size.
 Avoid absolute measurements.
 For exampleby using .dropdown-nav li:hover { top: 37px; } you are coding a single point of failure into your interface.
-Insteadbuild with flexibility in mind by using .dropdown-nav li:hover { top: 100%; } [13].
+Insteadbuild with flexibility in mind by using .dropdown-nav li:hover { top: 100%; } [[13]](addendum.md).
-Consider using [Modular Scales]() to help define your proportional rhythms within your designs.
-The [Sassy Modular]() Scale Ruby Gem makes working with Modular Scales easy.
+Consider using [Modular Scales](http://alistapart.com/article/more-meaningful-typography) to help define your proportional rhythms within your designs.
+The [Sassy Modular](https://github.com/Team-Sass/modular-scale) Scale Ruby Gem makes working with Modular Scales easy.
  } }

->"By using culturally relevant historically pleasing ratios to create modular scales and basing the measurements in our compositions on values from those scales we can achieve a visual harmony not found in layouts that use arbitrary convention or easily divisible numbers." - [Tim Brown]()
+>"By using culturally relevant historically pleasing ratios to create modular scales and basing the measurements in our compositions on values from those scales we can achieve a visual harmony not found in layouts that use arbitrary convention or easily divisible numbers." - [Tim Brown](https://twitter.com/nicewebtype)

 ## Sass Guidelines